icons / menu

 icons / angleUp

-If you think you are experiencing relationship or family violence there are a few key steps you can take to seek support.
+If you think you are experiencing relationship or family violence, there are a few key steps you can take to seek support.
 Consider discussing what is happening with a trusted friend or family member, including someone from your family of choice.
-Sometimes experiencing relationship violence can lead to the feelings of isolation.
-Breaking this isolation can aid the individual to self- assess what they may want to do next?
+Sometimes, experiencing relationship violence can lead to feelings of isolation.
+Talking with friends and family can help you figure out your next steps.

-You may feel that reaching out to those who know you is too exposing and potentially may increase your risk.
-If this is the case then there are many online resources and telephone support services you can contact anonymously to help you in seeking the right support.
-If you are feeling very unsafe in your current relationship you may need to contact the Police for an immediate response.
+You may feel reaching out to people you know is too risky.
+If so, you can anonymously contact many online resources and telephone support services to find the proper support.
+These are listed below.
+If you are feeling very unsafe in your current relationship, you may need to contact the police for an immediate response.

-Always call 000 if you need Police assistance concerning immediate or high risk relationship violence situations concerning relationship or family violence.
+Always call 000 if you need police assistance concerning immediate or high-risk relationship violence situations about relationship or family violence.

 WHO CAN HELP PEOPLE EXPERIENCING FAMILY VIOLENCE?